Stockholm-AI/stockholm-ai/terms-of-use.md

 ## 3. Copyright and Intellectual Property Rights
 3.1) The Website contains copyright material, trade names and marks and other proprietary information, including, but not limited to, text, software, photos and graphics, and may in future include video, graphics, music and sound ('Content').
 The Content is protected by copyright law, registered and unregistered trade marks, database rights and other intellectual property rights.

-3.2) {{ site.organization.name }}, its licensors, or authorised contributors own the copyright, database right and other intellectual property rights in the selection, coordination, arrangement and enhancement of such Content, as well as in the Content original to it.
+3.2) {{ site.data.organization.name }}, its licensors, or authorised contributors own the copyright, database right and other intellectual property rights in the selection, coordination, arrangement and enhancement of such Content, as well as in the Content original to it.
 You may not modify, publish, transmit, participate in the transfer or sale of, create derivative works from, or in any way exploit, any of the Content, in whole or in part except as provided in these Terms of use.

 3.3) You may download information from the Website for your own personal use only.
 Except as otherwise expressly permitted under copyright law, no copying, redistribution, retransmission, publication or commercial exploitation of downloaded material will be permitted without our express permission or that of the copyright owner.
 In the event of any permitted copying, redistribution or publication of copyright material, no changes in or deletion of author attribution, trademark legend or copyright notice shall be made.
 You acknowledge that you do not acquire any ownership rights by downloading copyright material.

 ## 4. Contributing to our Website
-4.1) Where you elect, or are invited, to submit any contribution or material to the Website (including any text, message boards, photographs, graphics, video, audio or logo) ('Contribution') or otherwise consent to the use of the Contribution, then by submitting the Contribution or consenting to its use, you grant {{ site.organization.name }} a perpetual, royalty-free, non-exclusive license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, play, make available to the public, and exercise all copyright and publicity rights with respect to your Contribution worldwide and/ or to incorporate your Contribution in other works in any media now known or later developed for the full term of any rights that may exist in your Contribution.
-If you do not want to grant to {{ site.organization.name }} the rights set out above, please do not submit your Contribution to the Website.
-The {{ site.organization.name }} shall have no liability to you for any misuse by any third party of any Contribution that is distributed by us through the Website or in respect of any infringement of the intellectual property rights in any Contribution by any third party.
+4.1) Where you elect, or are invited, to submit any contribution or material to the Website (including any text, message boards, photographs, graphics, video, audio or logo) ('Contribution') or otherwise consent to the use of the Contribution, then by submitting the Contribution or consenting to its use, you grant {{ site.data.organization.name }} a perpetual, royalty-free, non-exclusive license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute, perform, play, make available to the public, and exercise all copyright and publicity rights with respect to your Contribution worldwide and/ or to incorporate your Contribution in other works in any media now known or later developed for the full term of any rights that may exist in your Contribution.
+If you do not want to grant to {{ site.data.organization.name }} the rights set out above, please do not submit your Contribution to the Website.
+The {{ site.data.organization.name }} shall have no liability to you for any misuse by any third party of any Contribution that is distributed by us through the Website or in respect of any infringement of the intellectual property rights in any Contribution by any third party.

 4.2) By submitting your Contribution to the Website, you:
 * warrant and represent that your Contribution:
-  + is your own original work and that you have the right to make it available to {{ site.organization.name }} for all the purposes specified above and that it does not breach or infringe anyone else's rights such as copyright or in is in any way illegal;
+  + is your own original work and that you have the right to make it available to {{ site.data.organization.name }} for all the purposes specified above and that it does not breach or infringe anyone else's rights such as copyright or in is in any way illegal;
   + is not defamatory, libellous, obscene, menacing, threatening, offensive, abusive, fraudulent or criminal;
   + will not and does not contravene any relevant local, national or international law or incite or encourage the contravention of any such law;
-  + is not related to the conduct of a business, unless explictely permited by {{ site.organization.namee }};
+  + is not related to the conduct of a business, unless explictely permited by {{ site.data.organization.namee }};
-  + does not advertise or market anything in any way, unless explictely permited by {{ site.organization.name }}; and
+  + does not advertise or market anything in any way, unless explictely permited by {{ site.data.organization.name }}; and
   + is not otherwise offensive;
-* agree to indemnify and keep {{ site.organization.name }} indemnified on demand against all legal fees, damages and other expenses that may be incurred by {{ site.organization.name }} as a result of your breach of the above warranty; and
+* agree to indemnify and keep {{ site.data.organization.name }} indemnified on demand against all legal fees, damages and other expenses that may be incurred by {{ site.data.organization.name }} as a result of your breach of the above warranty; and
 * agree at all times to follow our message board rules of posting, which will be shown next to the message board;
 * agree to waive any moral rights in your Contribution for the purposes of its submission to and publication on the Website and the purposes specified above to the fullest extent permitted by law.

 4.3) We reserve the right to identify you in response to a court order or threat of legal action.

-4.4) If you see any information on the Website that breaches your or anyone else's rights or may be illegal, defamatory or otherwise should be removed, let us know immediately by e-mailing Web Services at {{ site.organization.webadmin.mail }} and, where we agree, we shall do our best to remove it as soon as possible.
+4.4) If you see any information on the Website that breaches your or anyone else's rights or may be illegal, defamatory or otherwise should be removed, let us know immediately by e-mailing Web Services at {{ site.data.organization.webadmin.mail }} and, where we agree, we shall do our best to remove it as soon as possible.

 4.5) We reserve the right to remove any Contribution from the Website (including any text, message board content, photographs, graphics, video, audio or logo) at any time and without notice and shall not be obliged to give a reason for doing so.
 In the event that we remove any Contribution from the Website we shall in no way be liable for any loss, liability, cost or expense suffered by you as a result (whether direct or indirect) of such removal.